Customize Auto DevOps

 To override the default values in the values.yaml file in the default Helm chart, either:

 • Add a file named .gitlab/auto-deploy-values.yaml to your repository.
-This file is automatically used.
+This file is used by default for Helm upgrades.

 • Add a file with a different name or path to the repository.
 Set the HELM_UPGRADE_VALUES_FILE CI/CD variable with the path and name of the file.